fantomx42/symbolic-collapse-model/README.md

 | **T** | Transmission Fidelity |
 | **E** | Epistemic Coherence |

-The higher the value of 𝒞, the greater the risk of symbolic collapse—when meaning becomes noise, trust evaporates, or systems fracture.
+The higher the value of 𝒞, the greater the pressure on a system’s symbolic integrity.

 ---

 ## Why This Exists

-We are surrounded by systems under symbolic stress:
+We live in a world of symbolic stress:

-- AI models hallucinate under semantic overload.
+- AI models hallucinate under meaning strain.
-- Institutions lose coherence in their own language.
-- Social narratives fragment into unreconcilable interpretations.
-- Individuals burn out—not from energy loss, but from **symbolic overload**.
+- Institutions fracture not from lack of power—but from loss of coherence.
+- Social discourse splinters when symbols no longer mean the same thing to everyone.

-SCM offers a way to see those pressure points—not just after collapse, but **before it becomes irreversible**.
+SCM provides a way to measure that pressure—**before collapse becomes irreversible**.

 ---